The Human Truth Foundation

 For more, see:

-With respect to its responsibility towards the environment, Tajikistan ranks 12th-worst in the world.
-This rank is derived from 6 data sets.
-Tajikistan does better than average for reducing annual meat consumption per person38 and in its forested percent change 2000-202039.
-When it comes to most other metrics, Tajikistan does not do well.
-It does worse than average in its sign-up rate to major international accords on protecting the environment, its environmental performance40 and in energy to GDP efficiency41.
-And finally, it sits amongst the bottom 20 for the rate of rational beliefs on the environment in the population42 (amongst the worst in Asia).
+Tajikistan ranks 12th-worst in the world in terms of its responsibility towards the environment.
+This rank is formulated from 21 data sets.
+Tajikistan does better than average in its forested percent change 2000-202042 and in reducing annual meat consumption per person43.
+But that's it.
+Tajikistan has problems.
+It does worse than average for its sign-up rate to major international accords on protecting the environment, its environmental performance44 and in energy to GDP efficiency45.
+And finally, it falls into the worst 20 in the rate of rational beliefs on the environment in the population46 (one of the lowest in Asia).

 Forest Area Change 2000-2020